Lizaam-Hubble/ewn-rss-feeds/README.md

-This template is created by Lizaam Esau - JavaScript Developer (lizaam.esau@gmail.com)
+This template is created by Lizaam Esau - JavaScript Developer (lizaam@hubbleafrica.com)

 ### template basis

 This template is the basic foundation when starting to develop hubble brand channels.<br />
-All programming is strictly kept to ES5 React standards, for bakwards browser compatibility (more specifically, hubble africa in house marketing hardware).<br />
+All programming is strictly kept to ES5 React standards, for backwards browser compatibility (more specifically, hubble africa in house marketing hardware).<br />
 Code must always be kept clean and effecient for the in house hardware that hubble offers.

 ### libraries